prismskylabs/pycounters/docs/source/tutorial.rst

 PyCounter's event reporting is very light weight.
 It practically does nothing if no counter is defined to capture those events.
 Because of this, it is a good idea to report all important events through the code and choose later what you exactly want analyzed.
-This means separation of event reporting and the definition of counters.
+To do this we must separate th event reporting from the definition of counters.

 ..
 Note::
   This approach also means you can analyze things differently on a single thread, by installing thread specific